sandheepsebastain/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline Project

+This project aims to build a model to classify a message coming through communication lines or social media platforms like Twitter or Facebook, during a live disaster by looking at historical messages sent during a disaster.
+This model will help classify and send the relevant messages to the right emergency organization to help them better respond to future disasters.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.